jgoulah/mastering-failure/oscon2015.md

 - Has the feature been tested enough to deploy to production?
 - Does everyone know when it will go live, and who will push the feature?
 - Is there communication about the feature ready to go out with the feature?
-- Is it possible to turn up this feature on a percentage basis or dark launch?
+- Is it possible to turn up this feature on a percentage basis, dark launch, or gameday it?

 ^ percentage may be to staff first

+^ (explain dark launch and gameday)

 ^ communication - community/blog post/forums/etc

 ---